mattermost/docs/source/install/trouble_mysql.rst

 ----------------------------------

 Before you can run the Mattermost server, you must first install and configure a database.
-You can then start Mattermost by navigating to ``/opt/mattermost/bin`` and entering the command ``sudo -u mattermost ./platform``.
 If the Mattermost server cannot connect to the database, Mattermost will fail to start.
 This section deals with MySQL database issues that you may encounter when you start up Mattermost for the first time.